Translational Research Hub

-Designed by global architects HOK, the Translational Research Facility will be home to two institutes with the expertise needed to transform industry.
+Designed by HOK’s London Studio, a global architectural practice, the Translational Research Hub will be home to two institutes with the expertise needed to transform industry.

-The Translation Research Facility (TRF) will foster partnerships with national and international enterprises to promote academic-to-business, and business-to-business relationships and fuel economic growth in Wales and beyond.
+The Translational Research Hub (TRH) will foster partnerships with national and international enterprises to promote academic-to-business, and business-to-business relationships and fuel economic growth in Wales and beyond.

 High-tech lab space will support excellent research alongside facilities designed for industrial collaboration, helping to overcome traditional barriers between academia and commercial application.